 There is one touching incident near the end of the book that indicates that Colin may be changing his attitude.
 He tells Susan Sowerby that he wishes that she was his mother.

 Secret Garden Movie Excerpt: 1993 Version

 In the first part of The Secret Garden, a reader may get the uncomfortable feeling that the way in which Indian people are treated by Mary is unacceptable.
 Mary has been brought up with little attention or guidance from her parents and has become very self absorbed and demanding, however, which may at least partly explain her attitude.
 When she arrives in Yorkshire, though, both Mary and Martha make outrageous comments.

-Children would probably like a printed version of the The Secret Garden that has illustrations.
-The book can be read or downloaded for free from the Project Gutenberg website, however.
-I suggest that parents read at least to the end of Chapter Eight in this version of the book before they buy a printed copy for their child.
+Children would probably like a printed version of The Secret Garden that has illustrations.
+The book without illustrations can be read or downloaded for free from the Project Gutenberg website.
+I suggest that parents read at least to the end of Chapter Eight in the free version before they buy a printed copy of the book for their child.
 The racist elements disappear after this chapter.

 A parent may decide that they need to prepare their child for what they will read in the book.
 They may even decide that they don't want the child to read it at all.
 The problem with the latter decision is that children may well encounter the book outside of the home.
 In addition, there are other children's books from an earlier time that are great stories apart from their racist elements.
 It may be better to face the problem directly and discuss the situation with children.
 Parent have to decide this for themselves, of course.